By Fred Matera, CIO, Redwood Trust A lack of affordability will lead to near-term weakness,…

 Investors must take care to ensure that they have proper support on the ground to succeed in this market.
 Doing so often requires close relationships with property managers and brokers.
 This can help guarantee that properties are inhabited by students who respect the property, pay their rent on time and renew their leases at the end of the year.

 Are you interested in investing in Student Housing?
 Are you looking for capital for your next investment property?
-Our creative financing options have helped thousands of investors finance more than 30,000 properties and close over $4.5 billion in loans.
+Our creative financing options have helped thousands of investors finance more than 40,000 units and close over $5 billion in loans.
 Contact us to explore your options.
 CoreVest is the leading lender to residential and multifamily real estate investors.